JonYamada/onboarding-app-blog/README.md

 ## Troubleshooting

 If you're using a MacBook with the M1 chip, you may run into some architecture errors.
-Try \
+Try:

 * `arch -x86_64 /bin/zsh` or `arch -arm64 /bin/zsh`.\
 * You can also trying prefixing your `brew commands` with `arch -x86_64 brew ...`